 If you are doing a summer trip in Scotland, then Lauder is certainly the perfect place to go, as they host an annual summer festival with fun events including a concert!

 Jedburgh also exhibits many fun attractions to see at the end of your drive; such as the majestic 12th century Augustinian Abbey, founded in 1138 by David I, pillaged and rebuilt multiple times to look like it does when we see it today!
 Another fun fact about Jedburgh?
 Mary Queen of Scots stayed here in 1566!

 4# Glencoe to Fort William

 The most famous of Scotland’s glens, Glencoe, is home to the UK’s tallest mountain, making it a truly unmissable stop on your trip.
-If you do fancy tackling Ben Nevis itself, it is certainly achievable and not as steep an ascent as come of Europe’s other mountains, averaging an eight hour ascent.
-Therefore, this is an attraction that can quite easily be added onto your list of things to do whilst you are in this area.
+If you do fancy tackling Ben Nevis itself, it is certainly achievable and not as steep an ascent as come of Europe’s other mountains, averaging an eight-hour ascent.
+Therefore, this is an attraction that can quite easily be added to your list of things to do whilst you are in this area.

 If an eight hour trip up a mountain does not sound like your cup of tea, however, then the drive from Glencoe to Fort William alone will be more than enough to give you a taste of some of Scotland’s most incredible scenery and wildlife.

-Once you arrive in Fort William, located in Lochaber in the West HIghlands, you will be greeted by cosy pubs, friendly people, and traditional Scottish restaurants – what more could you ask for after a day spend in the great outdoors?
+Once you arrive in Fort William, located in Lochaber in the West Highlands, you will be greeted by cosy pubs, friendly people, and traditional Scottish restaurants – what more could you ask for after a day spent in the great outdoors?